liuxiyang641/liuxiyang641.github.io/source/_posts/collection/LLM-IE1.md

 ## filter-then-rerank

-Large Language Model Is Not a Good Few-shot Information Extractor, but a Good Reranker for Hard Samples!
+Large Language Model Is Not a Good Few-shot Information Extractor, but a Good Reranker for Hard Samples!.
+EMNLP 2023 Findings. 南洋理工. [代码](https://github.com/mayubo2333/LLM-IE).

-arXiv 2023.03，南洋理工

 > Large Language Models (LLMs) have made remarkable strides in various tasks.
 However, whether they are competitive few-shot solvers for information extraction (IE) tasks and surpass fine-tuned small Pre-trained Language Models (SLMs) remains an open problem.
 This paper aims to provide a thorough answer to this problem, and moreover, to explore an approach towards effective and economical IE systems that combine the strengths of LLMs and SLMs.
 Through extensive experiments on eight datasets across three IE tasks, **we show that LLMs are not effective few-shot information extractors in general, given their unsatisfactory performance in most settings and the high latency and budget requirements.** However, we demonstrate that LLMs can well complement SLMs and effectively solve hard samples that SLMs struggle with.
 Building on these findings, **we propose an adaptive filter-then-rerank paradigm, in which SLMs act as filters and LLMs act as rerankers.** By utilizing LLMs to rerank a small portion of difficult samples identified by SLMs, our preliminary system consistently achieves promising improvements (2.1% F1-gain on average) on various IE tasks, with acceptable cost of time and money.

-作者评估了以Codex（code-davinci-002，2023/03/03之前）为基准的LLM+in-context learning方法在信息抽取任务上的性能，对比了基于RoBERTa和T5小型语言模型的现有IE SOTA方法。下面是一个例子：
+作者评估了以Codex（`code-davinci-002`，2023/03/03之前）为基准的LLM+in-context learning方法在信息抽取任务上的性能，对比了基于RoBERTa和T5小型语言模型的现有IE SOTA方法。下面是一个例子：

 ![image-20230515233558514](https://lxy-blog-pics.oss-cn-beijing.aliyuncs.com/asssets/image-20230515233558514.png)